-In clinical trials of MAVYRET, 328 subjects were age 65 years and over (14% of the total number of subjects in the Phase 2 and 3 clinical trials) and 47 subjects were age 75 and over (2%).
+In clinical trials of MAVYRET in subjects with chronic HCV infection, 328 subjects were age 65 years and over (14% of the total number of subjects in the Phase 2 and 3 clinical trials), and 47 (2%) subjects were age 75 and over.
+In a clinical trial of MAVYRET in subjects with acute HCV infection, 16 subjects were age 65 years and over (6%), and 1 (0.3%) subject was age 75 and over.
 No overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between the elderly and younger subjects.
 No dosage adjustment of MAVYRET is warranted in geriatric patients [see Clinical Pharmacology (12.3)].